One of the most important parts of any project is your cast. Casting.

 Further still, good casting directors know how to interpret the creative language into living breathing talent.

 All of the tips you need to learn, they already know.
-They cast on a daily basis and many are good at their job

 There are very different reasons for casting A-List Celebrities, TV Stars on the rise, trained and seasoned theater professionals or unknown talents.

 When you attempt to cast an A-List, bonafide movie star, it is usually to raise the profile and budget of your project.

 While it is difficult to break into the rarified air of movie stardom, if you do, your project immediately becomes something of note and financial worth.

 But, good luck getting the script to them without a very big casting director.

 TV Stars on the rise are much more approachable and will give some of the cachet of the movie-star without the baggage that comes along.
 By all means, reach out to talent agents and managers for your favorite television stars.